Scholarships and funding

 The scholarships are for students who meet at least one of our widening participation criteria and/or students who achieve a first in their undergraduate degree.
 If your application is successful you can use the scholarship towards fees or living expenses, the choice is yours.

-Government loans of up to £10,280 are available to home students studying eligible Masters courses from September 2017.
+Government loans of up to £10,280 are available to home students studying eligible Masters courses.

 Please note the following courses are not eligible: Postgraduate Certificate in International Criminology; Graduate Diploma in Law.